Pet Hotel FAQs | Bradford Hills Veterinary Hospital Skip to Main Content Skip to Footer

 Answers to common inquiries

 Yes!
 Your pet is more than welcome to bring their luggage with them for their stay.
 Although we take care to keep everyone's luggage labeled and separated, bringing these items is at the owner's discretion.
 We are not held responsible for lost luggage.
+Complimentary laundry service is provided.

-Our staff is trained in fear-free techniques to help ease anxiety and to notice signs and symptoms of illness.
-If your pet is showing signs of illness, a staff member will reach out to you about scheduling an exam with one of our on-site doctors.
-If a staff member is unable to reach the owner, they will reach out to your emergency contact(s).
-If a staff member is unable to reach the owner or any emergency contacts within a reasonable time frame, necessary medical attention will be given at cost to the owner.
+If a staff member is unable to reach the owner, then they will reach out to your emergency contact(s).
+If a staff member is unable to reach the owner or any emergency contacts within a reasonable time frame, then necessary medical attention will be provided at the owner's cost.

 Pet guests are routinely monitored daily between 6:00 am and 7:00 pm.
 Our veterinarians' schedules differ throughout the week, but are on-site Monday-Thursday 8:00 am-7:00 pm, Friday 8:00 am-6:00 pm, and Saturday 8:00 am-1:00 pm.
 A veterinarian is on-call outside of the hospital's normal working hours to assist should a pet become ill or hurt.